SERVIR-WA/GALUP/training/1_lu/exercises/m3_exercise1.md

        <li><b>Output layer</b>: rcrp_LandCondition,</li>
        <li>leave all other parameters as default.</li>
     </ol>
-22. Sava the model in a folder you can find.
+22. Save the model in a folder you can find.
 23. Locate _Slope\_Percent.tif_, _iSDA\_MGRS.tif_, and _THLD\_poly.shp_ in the **_Browser Panel_** and add them to **_Map Canvas_**.
 24. In the **_Processing Toolbox_** panel, locate the
    **<ins>Land Condition</ins>** model under **_Models_** -> **_Physical_**.